siggisv/remotemo/docs/API_design.md

       care about it being cross-platform.

       > **Note** If this setting is set to a string starting with the path
-      > separator (or a drive letter, e.g. "D:", if on Windows) then the path
+      > separator (or a drive letter, if on Windows.
+E.g. "D:") then the path
       > is an absolute path.
       >
       > Otherwise the path is relative to your executable program file.

-  - If NOT set to `nullptr` then it must point to an `SDL_Texture` containing the desired font-bitmap image.
+  - If NOT set to `nullptr` then 'font-bitmap' must point to an `SDL_Texture` containing the desired font-bitmap image.

     > **Warning** It will be your responsability to keep that pointed texture
     > valid while `remoTemo::Temo` is alive.
     >
-    > You also have to take care of closing it afterward (unless 'Handle
+    > You also have to take care of closing it afterward (unless 'Cleanup all'
-    > SDL_Quit' is set to `true`, in which case `remoTemo::Temo`'s destructor
+    > is set to `true`, in which case `remoTemo::Temo`'s destructor will
-    > will handle that).
+    > handle that).

-  No mater if set to `nullptr` or not, the following settings will be used, with those defaults:
+  No mater if 'font-bitmap' is set to `nullptr` or not, the following setting (with the following default) will be used:
   - Font size: `width: 7, height: 18`
     \
     This is the size, in pixels, of each character as they are drawn in the font-bitmap file.
+    ```C++
+    remoTemo::Config& remoTemo::Config::font_size(int width, int height);
+    remoTemo::Config& remoTemo::Config::font_size(const SDL_Point& size);
+    ```

-- The following are the default setting used to create the texture where the text will be drawn before being rendered on top of the background:
+- The following are the default setting used to create a texture buffer where the text will be drawn before being rendered on top of the background:
   - text area size (in characters):
     `columns: 40, lines: 24` _(can be changed later)_
     \